 The Department of Religious Studies is pleased to offer a Master of Arts degree.
 It is designed for those who have a first degree in Religious Studies, and who want to engage in the advanced study of religion, or who want to pursue an academic career in research and teaching.
 The Department introduced a new one-year "Course-Based MA with a Project" option in September 2010.
-This does not replace the thesis-based programme and will operate in conjunction with it; both will share three required courses.
-For more details, please contact our Graduate Officer, Dr. Michael Shute, email@example.com (864-8113).
+It operates in conjunction with the thesis-based program.

-Set in Canada's most unique city - St. John's, Newfoundland - Memorial University of Newfoundland (MUN) offers the largest graduate programme in Religious Studies in Atlantic Canada, and one of the largest in the nation.
-Important resources include a large library with a generous collection of periodical literature, the Religion of Newfoundland and Labrador Archives, courses in ancient and non-western languages, strong computer support, and ten highly qualified, full-time faculty members.
+Set in Canada's most unique city - St. John's, Newfoundland - Memorial University of Newfoundland (MUN) offers the largest graduate program in Religious Studies in Atlantic Canada, and one of the largest in the nation.
+Important resources include a large library with a generous collection of periodical literature, the Religion of Newfoundland and Labrador Archives, courses in ancient and non-western languages, and ten highly qualified, full-time faculty members.
 The Department is also the home of the Journal of Macrodynamic Analysis.

-One of the strengths of the graduate programme is the individual attention given to students.
-Each student, for example, is assigned a supervisor with whom he or she designs a personalized reading course and receives individualized guidance in the preparation of a thesis or master essay.
+One of the strengths of the graduate program is the individual attention given to students.
+Each student is assigned a supervisor with whom he or she designs a personalized reading course and receives individualized guidance in the preparation of a thesis or master essay.
 For more information please contact our graduate officer, Dr. Jennifer Selby at email@example.com.

 We offer graduate-level instruction in the following areas of study: